Jimmie's Guide to Home Theater Systems

 General speaker wiring:

-Use 16 or 14 guage stranded wire for all speaker connections.
-(14 guage is bigger, but 16 guage should be fine.
+Use 16 guage stranded wire for all speaker connections.
+(14 guage is thicker, but 16 guage should be fine).
 You can buy a roll of 100 foot speaker wire at one of the big box home improvement centers.
 Stranded "non-speaker" wire will do fine.
 It's a bit harder to tell which conductor is which, because this wire has one conductor ribbed and the other plain.
 Personally, I feel that it is not necessary to buy the exotic uranium-coated, quantum-tuned, anti-vaporlock stuff for 100 bucks a roll!

 speaker terminal